InnovateAsterisk/Browser-Phone/README.md

 $ sudo rm /var/lib/asterisk/static-http/*
 ```
 Copy the web pages:
-Note: You can skip this step and simply use the hosted pages at: https://www.innovateasterisk.com/phone/ (contains a welcome screen)
+>Note: You can skip this step and simply use the hosted pages at: https://www.innovateasterisk.com/phone/ (contains a welcome screen).
 This page uses a Let's Encrypt Certificate, but you will still need to have a secure connection to your Asterisk box.
 ```
 $ sudo cp /home/pi/Browser-Phone/Phone/* /var/lib/asterisk/static-http/
 ```